Towns and villages

 Buxton, a spa town, had its heyday in the 19th century when ‘taking the waters’ was very fashionable.
 Many large and imposing buildings were built and quite a few still remain.

-Buxton has its own crescent (smaller than Bath but just as impressive) that is currently undergoing redevelopment as an upmarket hotel.
+Buxton has its own crescent, smaller than Bath but just as impressive.
+It is currently undergoing redevelopment as an upmarket hotel.

 Also worth a look is The Dome.
-Originally stables for the Duke of Devonshire, the building has since been a hospital, council offices and is now part of the Derby University campus.
+Originally built as stables for the Duke of Devonshire, the building has since been a hospital and also library and council offices.
+It is now part of the Derby University campus.
 You can go inside, have a coffee and admire the largest unsupported dome in the UK

 Castleton